Anish202020/saas-next/README.md

 The SaaS AI-Generated Blog for Creators is a platform designed to help content creators generate blog content in various emotional tones.
 This documentation provides an overview of the platform's features, technologies, and usage instructions.

-## AI-BLOGGY Architecture in Flow Diagram with Video
+## AI-BLOGGY Architecture in Flow Diagram
 <details>
   <summary>Click to See The DataFlow Diagram</summary>